QNAP-HomeLAB/docker-scripts/README.md

       `/share/docker/scripts`
          - Docker helper scripts for convenient container management are stored here.
-         - Read and update the `.vars_docker.conf` file with your configuration info.
+         - Read and update the `.vars_docker.env` file with your configuration info.
          - These scripts are why folder paths and compose files have strict naming requirements.

       `/share/docker/secrets`